 The big point I’d like to make here is that if you’re a life insurance customer who wants to avoid a medical exam, you’re not alone.

-You can learn more about the 4 different kinds of no medical exam required life insurance policies here.
+You can learn more about life insurance without an exam here.

 It’s a huge market.
 In fact, it’s so big that you couldn’t possibly compare all the policies from all the companies yourself.
 If you contacted 12 companies a day, it would take you 2 months just to contact all of them.